 Badger Flat Campgrounds are located 5 miles east of Huntington Lake in the Sierra National Forest.
 A standard family campground is well separated from a large group campground.
 The family campground has 15 first-come, first-served sites among the trees close to Rancheria Creek.
 Campsites can accommodate trailers, RVs, and tents.
 There is no potable water.
 Before entering the site, campers are asked to check in at the Eastwood CLM office located at the east end of Huntington Lake.

-Horses are permitted at the both campgrounds, but there are no special equestrian facilities.
+Horses are permitted at the both Badger Flat Campgrounds, but there are no special equestrian facilities.

 Picnic tables, grills, campfire rings; no hook-ups